voron434/styleru_py_week2/README.md

   ***Enter your api key :***
   *64be4144d51bbaee6234f2w82bb*
   ***Process finished with exit code 0***
-  > Remember, that you must delete this in couple of days, because superjob don't allow to save their data
+  > Remember, that you must delete this data in couple of days, because superjob don't allow to save their data

 ***
 # 2. vacancies_treatment #